simplegr33n/android-tab-chess/README.md

 * Game Preview In Lobby
 * Spectator mode // Private - Public gamemode

-### Bugs
+### Major Bugs
 * Queen movement footprint is wrong
-* Unable to move after returning to lobby
-* Active Games ListView does not update in realtime
+* Weird behavior after deselecting a piece which can allow impossible moves / result in a turn ending without a move made